cloudposse/terraform-aws-amplify-app/README.md

 For additional context, refer to some of these links.

+- [AWS Amplify Documentation](https://docs.aws.amazon.com/amplify/index.html) - Use AWS Amplify to develop and deploy cloud-powered mobile and web apps
+- [Setting up Amplify access to GitHub repositories](https://docs.aws.amazon.com/amplify/latest/userguide/setting-up-GitHub-access.html) - Amplify uses the GitHub Apps feature to authorize Amplify read-only access to GitHub repositories.
+With the Amplify GitHub App, permissions are more fine-tuned, enabling you to grant Amplify access to only the repositories that you specify
+- [Getting started with existing code](https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html) - Documentation on how to continuously build, deploy, and host a modern web app using existing code
+- [Deploy a Web App on AWS Amplify](https://aws.amazon.com/getting-started/guides/deploy-webapp-amplify/) - A guide on deploying a web application with AWS Amplify
 - [Cloud Posse Documentation](https://docs.cloudposse.com) - The Cloud Posse Developer Hub (documentation)
 - [Terraform Standard Module Structure](https://www.terraform.io/docs/language/modules/develop/structure.html) - HashiCorp's standard module structure is a file and directory layout we recommend for reusable modules distributed in separate repositories.
 - [Terraform Module Requirements](https://www.terraform.io/docs/registry/modules/publish.html#requirements) - HashiCorp's guidance on all the requirements for publishing a module.
 Meeting the requirements for publishing a module is extremely easy.